helenmurugan/Future-Fuels/README.md

 * ### Fixed Bugs
     * After deployment I noticed that the favicon was not working (it did work before delpoyment).
 This was fixed by removing '/' from the start of the absolute filepath.
     * Before deployment I noticed that the title bar was not spanning the full width of the page on smaller screen sizes, I could see a white space on the right-side of the title bar.
 To find a solution, I commented out each of the CSS media queries until I found the style rule that was causing the problem.
 It turned out to be the style rule for width (width: 100%;) of the title and paragraph below.
 When I changed this to a width of 95% the problem was fixed.
+However, the same bug later returned (after I tried to adjust the width again) except this time the same fix didnt work.
+I had to remove the style rule in the media query completely to correct the problem.
-    * Before deployment I noticed that sometimes the hamburger menu would be partially or fully obstructed by the browser scroll bar in DevTools.
-I fixed this by moving the hamburger icon further to the left using CSS.
+    * Before deployment I noticed that sometimes the hamburger menu would obstruct the text on smaller screen sizes.
+To fix this problem I made the width of the text narrower to clear the hamburger icon.

 * ### Unfixed Bugs
     * There are no unfixed bugs